graveja0/health-care-markets/README.md

 might also look at how markets differ by patient sub-populations defined by disease or service use (e.g., emergency care vs. elective surgery), income, or insurance type.

+In addition to outlining the specifics of our method, we also discuss how our method compares to more common health care market definitions.
+Interestingly, almost all of the definitions outlined above–including HSAs, commuting zones, and even the hypothetical monopolist test used in antitrust reviews–can be seen as special cases of community detection that fit within the network analytic methods and hierarchical clustering algorithms we employ here.
+We compare our method with many of these methods, and discuss common ties between them, in more detail below.

+## Some Caveats and Ideas for Future Research

 It is important to emphasize that the approach we articulate is not intended as a substitute for market definitions guided by economic